 Respite is important for a number of reasons, but mainly because it gives you and your family a break from the physical and emotional demands of caring.

 What does respite look like?

 - A Support Worker who spends time with your child and helps them to enjoy social activities and participation in the community.
-This can include supporting your child at family outings, especially if you have other children to look after

 - A Support Worker who helps your child with self-care